thecml/kubernetes-on-arm/docs/PROPOSAL.md

 ```

 The only thing you have to do is change the `GOARCH` and `GOOS` variables.
 Here's a list of valid values for [GOARCH/GOOS](https://golang.org/doc/install/source#environment)
+This works for other OSes as well, but dynamic compilation doesn't

 ### Dynamic compilation